 Professor Werner Z’Graggen, Bern, Neurology

 Factsheet: Considerations concerning the system of presumed consent and the explicit consent system

-To support forming an opinion, the SAMS had published a factsheet.
+To support forming an opinion, the SAMS had published a factsheet in view of the vote in May 2022.
 It offers ethical, medical and legal principles on transplantation medicine and on the presumed or explicit consent system.